Massachusetts man pays off nearly 42-year-old Maine parking ticket

-YORK, Maine — A man paid off a Maine parking ticket from Long Sands Beach — nearly 42 years after it was issued.
+YORK — A Massachusetts man paid off a Maine parking ticket from Long Sands Beach — nearly 42 years after it was issued.

 Gary Urgonski mailed a letter, the ticket from July 28, 1978, and a $4 check — $3 for the fine and a $1 late fee — to the York Police Department, the Portsmouth Herald reported.